 Other Best Chef: Southwest winners include Chris Bianco, who won the award in 2003 for his world-famous restaurant Pizzeria Bianco and Roaring Fork chef Robert McGrath in 2001.

-Rewind a little farther back to when some of metro Phoenix’s most time-honored chefs took home this award.
+Rewind a little farther back to when some of Greater Phoenix’s most time-honored chefs took home this award.
 The list includes chef Vincent Guerithault who, in 1993, earned the recognition for his namesake Southwest-influenced French restaurant Vincent’s on Camelback, which remains open today.
 Christopher Gross also received the award in 1995 for his now-closed French dining restaurant Christopher’s.
 The fine dining destination left its location at the Biltmore Fashion Park, but will reopen at the Wrigley Mansion later this year in a glass-enclosed space with sweeping views of Camelback Mountain.

 Top Phoenix chefs Silvana Salcido Esparza of Barrio Cafe and Kevin Binkley of Binkley’s have both earned their place on the semifinalist list numerous times, and Phoenix-based restaurateur Sam Fox has been named a semifinalist for the Outstanding Restaurateur award more than 10 times for his work on such concepts as North Italia, Flower Child, Zinburger, Culinary Dropout, and True Food Kitchen.

 In addition to chef awards, the James Beard Foundation names one American restaurant the Best New Restaurant of the Year, a recognition for which at least four Greater Phoenix restaurants have been considered.
 This year, modern Latin restaurant Vecina made the list of semifinalists after wowing diners with dishes including white bean puree with crispy short rib and hiramasa ceviche, featuring grilled pineapple and coconut leche de tigre.